learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Agile.md

 ## Agile Manifesto Principles

 1. **"Our highest priority is to satisfy the customer through early and continuous delivery of valuable software."**
-    - Agile teams aim to deliver working software in small, incremental releases, ensuring that valuable features are available to customers early and continuously.

 2. **"Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage."**
-    - Agile teams embrace changing customer requirements, recognizing that responding to change is essential for delivering a product that truly meets the customer's needs.

 3. **"Deliver working software frequently, from a couple of weeks to a couple of months, with a preference for the shorter timescale."**
-    - Agile promotes regular, iterative releases of working software to provide rapid and tangible value to customers, enabling continuous improvement.

 4. **"Business people and developers must work together daily throughout the project."**
-    - Agile encourages continuous collaboration between business stakeholders and development teams, ensuring a shared understanding of goals and requirements.

 5. **"Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done."**
-    - Agile teams recognize the importance of motivated individuals and create an environment that supports their success.

 6. **"The most efficient and effective method of conveying information to and within a development team is face-to-face conversation."**
-    - Agile values direct, face-to-face communication as it enhances understanding, fosters collaboration, and reduces the likelihood of misunderstandings.

 7. **"Working software is the primary measure of progress."**
-    - The ultimate measure of progress in Agile is the delivery of working software, emphasizing tangible results over intermediate milestones.

 8. **"Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely."**
-    - Agile promotes a sustainable pace of work to prevent burnout and maintain the long-term productivity and effectiveness of the team.

 9. **"Continuous attention to technical excellence and good design enhances agility."**
-    - Agile teams prioritize technical excellence and good design practices to ensure the long-term maintainability and adaptability of the software.

 10. **"Simplicity--the art of maximizing the amount of work not done--is essential."**
-    - Agile encourages simplicity in both the software and the development process, emphasizing the elimination of unnecessary work to maximize efficiency.

 11. **"The best architectures, requirements, and designs emerge from self-organizing teams."**
-    - Agile teams are self-organizing, fostering an environment where effective architectures, requirements, and designs can emerge through collaboration and innovation.

 12. **"At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly."**

-    - Agile teams regularly reflect on their processes and performance, seeking ways to improve and making adjustments to their behavior and practices accordingly.
+The 12 Agile principles collectively emphasize a customer-centric, adaptable, and collaborative approach to software development.
+Prioritizing customer satisfaction, Agile promotes the early and continuous delivery of working software, welcoming changing requirements throughout the development process.
+It emphasizes frequent, iterative releases, fostering collaboration between business stakeholders and development teams.
+Agile teams are built around motivated individuals, engaging in face-to-face communication whenever possible.
+The primary measure of progress is the delivery of working software, and a sustainable pace of work is maintained to ensure long-term productivity.
+Technical excellence, good design, simplicity, and self-organizing teams are key tenets, fostering innovation and adaptability.
+Regular reflections on processes drive continuous improvement, making Agile a dynamic and customer-focused methodology.

 ## Advantages of Agile